 For example, you could test:

-• Headlines: Does a different headline pique more interest and encourage scrolling?
+- Headlines – Does a different headline pique more interest and encourage scrolling?

-• Images: Does a different image placement or style make the content more visually appealing?
+- Images – Does a different image placement or style make the content more visually appealing?

-• Call to action: Does a different CTA location or wording result in more clicks?
+- Call to action – Does a different CTA location or wording result in more clicks?

-By testing different variables, you can pinpoint what works best for your audience and optimize your scroll depth accordingly.
+Test different variables, you can pinpoint what works best for your audience and optimize your scroll depth accordingly.

 Get Direct Feedback from Your Audience